 - 2.16 Try the Traditional German Sport of Kegel

 - 3 Where to Stay in Barossa Valley

 The Barossa Valley was first given it’s European name in 1837, just a few months after the first settlers came to Adelaide.
 It was named by Colonel William Light, who was the person who planned out the city of Adelaide’s grid-like layout surrounded by parklands.
 The name “Barossa” is attributed to a spelling mistake.
 It should have been Barrosa in memory pf the “Battle of Barrosa” in France which Colonel Light took part in.

 The Barossa Valley has a strong German heritage, with many settlers arriving to the area in the 1830’s and 40’s as they fled from prosecution in their homeland.
 Visitors can still see many Lutheran churches and schools, and evidence of the history in the town names.
 Many of the wineries carry the names of the German founders, such as Langmeil Winery.

-The German settlers were a tight-knit group and held strongly onto their traditional culture until World War I. So much so that there is a German language dialect called Barossa Deutsch.
+The German settlers were a tight-knit group and held strongly onto their traditional culture until World War I. So much so that even today there is a German language dialect called Barossa Deutsch.

 Walk the Whispering Wall

 If you are looking for unique things to do in the Barossa Valley this is a good start.
 Located in the Williamstown area, the Whispering Wall is actually the dam holding back the water from the Barossa Reservoir, one of Adelaide’s main water sources.
 The shape of the wall though creates a strange effect.
 Two people can stand at each end of the wall, more than 100 metres apart, and can clearly hear each other talking.
 It’s very surreal.

 The area around the Whispering Wall is now designated as a nature reserve, so it’s a good place to take a short walk and admire the wildlife in the area.